What is an Illinois Auto Dealer Bond?

 Illinois Auto Dealer Bond Obligee Details

-In the state of Illinois, auto dealers are required to hold a licensed in order to operate their business legally.
+In the state of Illinois, auto dealers must hold a license to operate their business legally.
 Part of the licensing requirement, mandated by the Illinois Secretary of State, is to secure an Illinois auto dealer bond.
-The Secretary of State is the obligee of the bond, and contact information is as follows:
+The Secretary of State is the obligee of the bond and contact information is as follows:

 Secretary of State